 Nearly everyone eligible enrolls in Original Medicare Part A (hospital insurance) and Part B (medical insurance).
 However, Original Medicare doesn’t cover 100% of costs, and all beneficiaries must have prescription drug coverage.
 Most people expand their coverage beyond Original Medicare (Parts A and B).

-Depending on health needs and budget, most people have a Medicare Part C (Medicare Advantage plan or Medicare Advantage Prescription Drug plan), or Medicare Part D (Prescription Drug Coverage) and Medicare Supplement (Medigap).
+Depending on health needs and budget, most people have Medicare Part C (Medicare Advantage plan or Medicare Advantage Prescription Drug plan), Medicare Part D (Prescription Drug Coverage), and Medicare Supplement (Medigap).
 These are private health insurance plans approved and regulated by the Centers for Medicare and Medicaid Services (CMS).

-Of the nearly 4.3 million Texans enrolled in Medicare, 2.5 million (59%) are enrolled in Original Medicare Parts A (hospital insurance) and Part B (medical insurance) alone.
-The remaining 1.7 million (41%) are enrolled in a Medicare Advantage plan (Medicare Part C) (KFF).
+Of the nearly 4.5 million Texans enrolled in Medicare, 2.2 million (49%) are enrolled in Original Medicare Parts A (hospital insurance) and Part B (medical insurance).
+The remaining 2.3 million (51%) are enrolled in a Medicare Advantage plan (Medicare Part C).
+2023 is the first year that Medicare Advantage enrollment has surpassed 50% of plan enrollments.

 You’re likely about to or have made a similar enrollment choice: